consilience/laravel-message-flow/README.md

 (assuming that is not something you can do in the queue broker already).
 You may simply want to put in additional logging.
 The flexibility is there.

+### Outbound Routing

+*TODO: describe how message names route to queues and connections.*

 ## Configuration